vheikkiniemi/BasicsOfWebDevelopment2025S/Materials/Lecture-J.md

-#  Effective Use of 📸 Images and 🎞️  Videos in Modern Websites
+#  Effective Use of 📸 Images and 🎞️  Videos in Websites

 > [!NOTE]
 > The material was created with the help of ChatGPT and Copilot.